 Upon arrival at the heritage listed Grandchester Station, travellers can disembark to watch the locomotive uncoupled from its train and ran around for its return trip, prior to returning to the Museum.

-Need to know - Two special steam trains are scheduled for the 2.5 hour round trip, departing from The Workshops Rail Museum at 10am on 7 July and 6 October 2018.
+Need to know - The special steam train is scheduled for the 2.5 hour round trip, departing from The Workshops Rail Museum at 10am on 6 October 2018.

 Nice to know - The trips appeal to passengers of all ages.
 Upgrade tickets are available which include discounted entry to The Workshops Rail Museum.